organicmaps/organicmaps/search/pysearch/README.txt

 1. How to build?

-   To build the module you need Python2.7 and Boost Python.
-Also, you need Qt5.5 (or higher), but you need it in any case, if you're planning to build the project.
-On MacOS, Python2.7 should be installed by default, to get Boost via Brew just type in the shell:
+   To build the module you need Python3.7 (or higher) and Boost Python.
+Also, you need Qt5.5 (or higher), but you need it in any case if you're planning to build the project.
+On MacOS, Python3.7 should be installed by default, to get Boost via Brew just type in the shell:

      brew update
-     brew install boost --with-python
-     brew install boost-python
+     brew install boost-python3

    On Debian, type in the shell: